Nafeij/kbclone/README.md

 ## Features

 - Local and P2P Multiplayer
-- AI: Shack and Boss NPCs with difficulty scaling
+- AI: Lonely Shack and Boss NPCs with difficulty scaling
 - Mobile-friendly (kind of)
 - Keyboard Controls
 - Settings, customizations and gamemodes